dutzi/use-on/README.md

 This repo demonstrates some React weirdness.

-I was trying to implment a hook that allows me to do the following:
+I was trying to implement a hook that allows me to do the following:

 ```js
 useOn()